 Audit analytics can be used for capital projects of all sizes.
 In fact, rather than the project’s size and scope, the type of contract used to govern a project is a more important determinant.

 In Closing: Early Analytics Efforts Will Generate Real-Time Returns

 Each of the steps detailed herein are clear-cut to execute.
 It is important to keep in mind that the second phase, which covers data requirements, typically involves the greatest effort — due to the communication required between project managers and vendors to reach agreement on what data needs to be shared and how it will be shared.

-Once those data requirements are identified, conveyed and accepted, organisations can progress quickly to monthly reports that contain key cost and schedule data as well as related trends.
+Once those data requirements are identified, conveyed and accepted, organizations can progress quickly to monthly reports that contain key cost and schedule data as well as related trends.
 Within some project management teams, data collected for audit analytics can also be used to support earned value management (EVM) techniques.